About postnatal depression

 Myths about postnatal depression

-NOT TRUE Postnatal depression can strike any person after the birth of a baby.
-While some particular personality types may be more likely to develop depression, the vast majority of people who develop the condition have been previously healthy and led normal lives.
+Fact: NOT TRUE.
+Postnatal depression can strike any person after the birth of a baby.
+While some people may be more likely to develop postnatal depression, the vast majority of people who develop the condition have not experienced depression or other mental health difficulties before at all.